 - 2.1.
-Instruct all Personnel orally and in writing not to come to work or the facility if they are sick- or have any single symptom of COVID-19 that is new or not explained by another condition.
-See www.sfcdcp.org/covid19symptoms or Personnel Screening Attachment (A-1). - 2.2.
+Instruct all Personnel orally and in writing not to come to work or the facility if they are sick. - 2.2.
 Provide a copy of the Personnel Screening Attachment (Attachment A-1) to all Personnel who regularly work at the facility or location in hardcopy format or electronically.
 PDF and translated versions of the Personnel Screening Attachment can be found at www.sfcdcp.org/screen.
 If the Personnel Screening Attachment is updated, provide an updated copy to all Personnel.
-Instead of sending out the attachment, Businesses may adopt the questions from and information contained on the Personnel Screening Attachment format. - 2.3.
+Instead of sending out the attachment, Businesses may adopt the questions from the Personnel Screening Attachment and ask Personnel those questions through another format. - 2.3.
 Review the criteria listed in Part 1 of the Personnel Screening Attachment on a daily basis with all Personnel in the City who regularly work at the facility or location before each person enters work spaces or begins a shift.
 If such a review is not feasible because the business does not directly interact with some Personnel onsite daily, then that business must for those Personnel (1) instruct such Personnel to review the criteria before each shift in the City and (2) have such Personnel report to the business that they are okay to begin the shift such as through an app, website, or phone call.

-Instruct any Personnel who answered yes to any question in Part 1 of the Personnel Screening Attachment to return home or not come to work and follow the directions on the
+Instruct any Personnel who answered yes to any question in Part 1 of the Personnel Screening Attachment to return home or not come to work and follow the directions on the Attachment.